alanjian85/raster-i/docs/README.md

 On the contrary with other open-source GPUs, the ambition of this project is to build a hardware that supports both 3D real-time rendering and programmable pipeline (in the form of [shader](https://en.wikipedia.org/wiki/Shader), a program that models the shading of objects with its parallel nature) at the same time.
 And the ultimate goal is to support modern graphics APIs such as [OpenGL 4](https://www.opengl.org/) and [Vulkan](https://www.vulkan.org/).

 ## Features
-* Support of any screen resolutions with width no greater than 1024
+* Support for any screen resolutions with width no greater than 1024
+* Support for any RGB format whose channel width is a power of two greater or an arbitrary integer less than 4

 ## Build instructions